igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 points.

 The specific implementation details and the choice of the bits used for the experiments with QUIC and TCP are out of scope for this document.
 A specification defining the specific protocol application is expected to discuss the implementation details depending on which bits will be implemented in the protocol, e.g. {{?I-D.ietf-core-coap-pm}}.
+If bits used for specific measurements can also be used for other purposes by a protocol, the specification is expected to address ways for on-path observers to disambiguate the signals or to discuss limitations on the conditions under which the observers can expect a valid signal.

+# Protocol Ossification Considerations  {#ossification}

+Accurate loss and delay information is not required for the operation of any protocol, though its presence for a sufficient number of flows is important for the operation of networks.

+The delay and loss bits are amenable to "greasing" described in {{?RFC8701}}, if the protocol designers are not ready to dedicate (and ossify) bits used for loss reporting to this function.
+The greasing could be accomplished similarly to the Latency Spin bit greasing in Section 17.4 of {{QUIC-TRANSPORT}}.
+For example, the protocol designers could decide that a fraction of flows should not encode loss and delay information and, instead, the bits would be set to arbitrary values.
+Setting any of the bits described in this document to arbitrary values would make the corresponding delay and loss information resemble noise rather than the expected signal for the flow, and the observers would need to be ready to ignore such flows.

 # Security Considerations